isaacs/path-scurry/README.md

 Return a `Path` object associated with the provided path string as resolved from the current Path object.

+#### `path.relative(): string`

+Return the relative path from the PathWalker cwd to the supplied path string or entry.

+If the nearest common ancestor is the root, then an absolute path is returned.

 #### `async path.readdir()`